 A Closer Look at Memory: The Effect of Diurnal Rhythms on Perineuronal Nets

-In recent years, many studies have begun to observe a relationship between sleep and memory consolidation.
+In recent years, many studies have observed a relationship between sleep and memory consolidation.
 Oftentimes, sleeping after learning a new task helps with remembering the newly learned memory.
-The consolidation process begins on the synaptic level as the brain forms new connections and short-term memory is gradually converted into long-term memory.
-Although we spend a third of our lives sleeping, these neurological mechanisms are still not well understood.
-While we typically only consider how neurons influence brain function, recent evidence suggests that the surrounding extracellular matrix (ECM) plays an important role as well.
+The consolidation process begins on the synaptic level as the brain forms new connections, and short-term memory is gradually converted into long-term memory.
+Although humans spend a third of their lives sleeping, these neurological mechanisms are still not well understood.
+While researchers typically only consider how neurons influence brain function, recent evidence suggests that the surrounding extracellular matrix (ECM) plays an important role as well.
 Perineuronal nets (PNNs) are structures within the ECM that restrict plasticity and influence memory development.
 These PNNs tend to surround GABAergic interneurons that contain parvalbumin (PV).
-Our goal was to see how natural sleep/wake cycles influenced PV neurons and PNNs.
+Our goal is to see how natural sleep/wake cycles influenced PV neurons and PNNs.

 Vinita Chittoor, Ph.D.

 Post-doctoral Researcher, Oregon Health & Science University, Portland, Oregon

 Principle Investigator: Dr. Ian Martin, Assistant Professor of Neurology